bitbat-io/Getting-started-to-blockchain/README.md

 Calculating the new hash that meets the some preset requirements is hard to calculate but easy to verify, thus it a **NP-Complete** type problem.

+## Hashcash
+Bitcoin uses **hashcahs**, a Proof of Work algorithm that was initially developed to for email spam prevention.
+Ot can be split into these steps -
+- Take some public data (in email its receiver email address and in bitcoin its block header)
+- Add a counter to it.
+- Get a hash of the (data + counter) combined.
+- Check if it's meet certain requirements
+-- if it dose then you are done
+-- else increase counter and repeat the process